stackzoo/stackzoo.io/_posts/2023-06-25-k8s-security-best-practices.md

 To safeguard your cluster and protect your valuable data it's crucial to implement effective security practices.

-In this blog post, we'll explore some essential Kubernetes security best practices that can help you build a resilient and secure environment.</p>
+In this blog post, we'll explore some essential Kubernetes security best practices that can help you build a resilient and secure environment.

 1. Regularly Update Kubernetes and Container Images: